spacedeck/spacedeck-open/README.md

 - Share Spaces on the web or via email
 - Export your work as printable PDF or ZIP

+# Data Import from Spacedeck.com

+Spacedeck Open has a data import feature that you can use to migrate your ZIP export from Spacedeck.com.

+1. To import, first drop your downloaded ZIP file in the spacedeck root folder.
+2. Navigate to *Account / Profile* in your local Spacedeck Open application (person icon in the top right corner).
+3. On the bottom of the page, click the *Import* button next to the ZIP file name.
+4. Wait until console output has finished.

 # Requirements, Installation

 Spacedeck uses the following major building blocks:

-- Node.js 9.x: Web Server / API
+- Node.js 9.x: Web Server / API.
+Download: https://nodejs.org
-- Vue.js: Frontend UI Framework (included)
+- Vue.js: Frontend UI Framework, included
-- SQLite (included)
+- SQLite, included

 It also has some optional binary dependencies for advanced media conversion:

-- ffmpeg and ffprobe (for video/audio conversion)
+- ffmpeg and ffprobe for video/audio conversion.
+Download: https://www.ffmpeg.org/download.html
-- audiowaveform (for audio waveform rendering) (https://github.com/bbcrd/audiowaveform)
+- audiowaveform for audio waveform rendering.
+Download: https://github.com/bbcrd/audiowaveform
-- ghostscript (gs, for PDF import)
+- ghostscript for PDF import.
+Download: https://www.ghostscript.com/download/gsdnld.html

 By default, media files are uploaded to the ```storage``` folder.
+The database is stored in ```database.sqlite``` by default.

 To use Spacedeck, you only need Node.JS 9.x.